Piano Sonata No. 17 (Beethoven): Controversy over the name Tempest

 The Piano Sonata No. 17 is usually referred to as The Tempest (or Der Sturm in his native German), but the sonata was not given this title by Beethoven, or indeed referred to as such during his lifetime.
 The name comes from a reference to a personal conversation with Beethoven by his associate Anton Schindler in which Schindler reports that Beethoven suggested, in passing response to his question about interpreting it and Op.
 57, the Appassionata sonata, that he should read Shakespeare's Tempest.
+Although much of Schindler's information is distrusted by classical music scholars, this is a first-hand account, unlike other scholarly reports.

 Some, however, have suggested that Beethoven might have instead been referring to the works of C. C. Sturm, the preacher and author best known for his Reflections on the Works of God in Nature, a copy of which he owned and, indeed, had heavily annotated.
-Although much of Schindler's information is distrusted by classical music scholars, this is a first-hand account, unlike other scholarly reports.